-The Company and its subsidiaries sell various goods such as precious metals, medical equipment, information system hardware and software and other to customers.
+The Company and its subsidiaries sell various goods such as cosmetics, health foods, medical equipment, business management software and other to customers.
 Revenues from sales of goods are recognized when there is a transfer of control of the product to customers.
 The Company and its subsidiaries determine transfer of control based on when the products are shipped or delivered to customers, or inspected by customers.